achung89/react-futures/README.md

   </h3>
   FutureObjectConstructor.create &nbsp;&nbsp; # not sure how this should differ from behavior of Object.create<br />
   FutureObjectConstructor.is  &nbsp;&nbsp; #should this compare future wrapper or raw value?
 If future wrapper, what would be the difference between this and `Object.is`?<br />
-  futureArray.push &nbsp;&nbsp;# both mutable and requires knowledge of array<br />
+  futureArray.push &nbsp;&nbsp;# both mutable and requires sync get of `length`<br />
-  futureArray.pop &nbsp;&nbsp;# both mutable and requires knowledge of array<br />
+  futureArray.pop &nbsp;&nbsp;# both mutable and requires sync get of the popped value<br />
-  futureArray.shift &nbsp;&nbsp;# both mutable and requires knowledge of array<br />
+  futureArray.shift &nbsp;&nbsp;# both mutable and requires sync get of `length`<br />
-  futureArray.unshift &nbsp;&nbsp;# both mutable and requires knowledge of array<br />
+  futureArray.unshift &nbsp;&nbsp;# both mutable and requires sync get of unshifted value<br />
-  delete futureObject &nbsp;&nbsp;# both mutable and requires knowledge of object, since it returns true or false depending on whether operation succeeded<br />
+  delete futureObject &nbsp;&nbsp;# both mutable and requires knowledge of object property descriptors, since it returns true or false depending on whether operation succeeded<br />
   Object.preventExtensions(future) &nbsp;&nbsp;# Causes problems in proxy<br />
   futureArray.forEach() &nbsp;&nbsp;# Requires react futures to resolve a future without suspense, which is not yet implemented.
-Not even sure this is a good idea since deferred side-effects can cause unexpected behavior, plus what benefit would this have over a for loop? <br />
+Not even sure this is a good since deferred side-effects can cause unexpected behavior, plus what benefit would this have over a for loop in `lazyArray` or 'lazyObject'? <br />

 </ul>